 In the first day, the Calwood fire burned 5837 acres, the majority of which occurred over just a few hours.
 As the fire moved down the eastern slopes of Fairview Peak and UN 8315' towards US 36, it destroyed 18 homes.
 Daniel Swain from UCLA and NCAR said "Even as a scientist studying extreme weather & wildfire in a warming climate, I was shocked by how fast #CalwoodFire roared down the Colorado Front Range foothills this afternoon."
 Thanks to a rapid response from firefighters and new precipitation on Oct 18, the majority of the growth of the Calwood was confined to a single day; see Fig. 24 for a photo of the fire on the evening of Oct 17.
 Fire crews reached 100% containment on Nov 15, 2020 after it had burned a total of 10,108 acres, making it the largest fire in Boulder County history.

-More acres were burned in Colorado wildfires in 2020 than in any other five-year period combined.
-All of the largest fires in Colorado history have been in the last twenty years.
-If you remove the Hayman fire in 2002 they've all been in the last ten years.
+In total, more acres were burned in Colorado wildfires in 2020 than in any other five-year period combined.
+Disturbingly, this appears to be part of a recent trend.
+All of the largest fires in Colorado history have been in the last twenty years and if you remove the Hayman fire in 2002 they've all been in the last ten years.

 Certainly one factor that is exacerbating wildfires in northern Colorado is the Mountain Pine Beetle (Fig. 27).
 Under normal conditions, 98% of pine beetle larvae are killed in the winter but a warming climate has led to a longer reproductive season.
 Additionally, poorly managed, overgrown, monoculture forests make it easier for beetles to move tree to tree.
 This has resulted in dead, downed trees over large regions of Colorado and across the greater Rocky Mountains, making every forest a tinderbox.
 In Colorado alone, 3.4M acres have been lost to beetle kill since 1996.
 Much of my treasured Gore Range, has been completely devastated by the pine beetle (Figs. 28 and 29).
 What will Colorado wildernesses look like in another 20 years?